BugenZhao/Simulator/README.md

 )
 ```

 After we succeed in representing the logic, how can *SimulatorLib* run and compute the whole circuits?
 One possible approach is to perform evaluation in a reversed sequence by using *lazy* variables or computed properties, with a somewhat *FP* style.
 Here I take another intuitive approach, that is, **to simulate the parallel propagation of signals by repeatedly calling their logic code until they're all stable, and then rise the clock**.
-Thus, I also create a [*WireManager*](Sources/SimulatorLib/Wires/Static/StaticWireManager.swift) to manage a set of wires and check the stability by making checkpoints.
+Thus, I create a [*WireManager*](Sources/SimulatorLib/Wires/Static/StaticWireManager.swift) to manage a set of wires and check the stability by making checkpoints.

-Here's some code snippets from [*UnitManager*](Sources/SimulatorLib/Units/Static/StaticUnitManager.swift), as you can guess, the core of any machine or simulator.
+Here are snippets of the key part in *UnitManager*, as you know, the core of any machine or simulator.

 ```swift
 func stablize() {